1956 Blonde Stratocaster Mary Kaye

 All Information and Cover Photo about this guitar from Vintage Guitar Magazine written by Iain Hershey

-Mary Kaye Trio was doing some movie shoots with Howard Koch.
-Kaye got in touch with Fender and asked for a guitar.
-They sent this one over.
-Some representatives also went with the guitat to the shoot of "Cha Cha Cha Boom". and this is where you will see it be played:
+A popular Las Vegas act named Mary Kaye Trio had been signed to appear in a movie directed by Howard Koch.
+Kaye got in touch with Fender and asked for a guitar to loan out.
+Don Randall sent a promo-team from Fender with the blonde beauty and left for Hollywood to the shoot of "Cha Cha Cha Boom". and this is where you will see it be played:

-Between or after the filming sessions, they decided to do a photo publicity shoot for their Fender catalog that year and at this point, this is where the famous photo of the trio was taken, standing in front of a Fender Amplifier.
+Between or after the filming sessions, they decided to do a photo publicity shoot for their Fender catalog that year.
+And it is at this sessios where the famous photo of the trio was taken, standing in front of a Fender Amplifier.

 It was never intended to gift the guitar to Mary Kaye.
 She was a faithful player of D'Angelico Arch-Tops.
 Only in her senior years did she actually pick up and play Fenders and came to like them.

-Anyway, It ended up going back to Fender and Randalls office for a few months.
+Eventually It ended up going back to Fender and Randall's office for a few months.

 Two years later, the duo finally manage to get a recording contract after much sweat and tears.
 The guitar was then featured on the cover of their album "Hot Club Of America In Hi-Fi". in 1958.
 If it was used on the recording is uncertain.
 I will let your ears decide.

-Mary Kaye died in 2007.
+Mary herself died in 2007.
 The only interview of Mary was done by Fender themselves during the release of the Tribute Stratocaster they issued out.